alexguan/node-zookeeper-client/README.md

 ### Event

-There are two type of events will be emitted by the client: client state event and watcher event.
+There are two type of events that will be emitted by the client: client state event and watcher event.

 The client state transition is depicted in the ZooKeeper programmer guide:
 ![state transition](http://zookeeper.apache.org/doc/r3.4.5/images/state_dia.jpg)

-There are two ways to watch the client state events.
-You can either register individual event listeners on the specific events (Node.js convention) or you can register one event listener for `state` event (Java client convention).
+There are two ways to watch the client state events:

-#### Client State Event
+* Register event listeners on the specific events that interest you (Node.js convention).
+The following is the list of events that be be registered:

   * `connected` - Client is connected and ready.
   * `connectedReadOnly` - Client is connected to a readonly server.
   * `disconnected` - The connection between client and server is dropped.
   * `expired` - The client session is expired.
   * `authenticationFailed` - Failed to authenticate with the server.

+  Note: some events (e.g. `connected` or `disconnected`) will be emitted more than once during the client life cycle.

-* `state` - Whenever client state is changed, this event will be emitted and the listener will be invoked with an instance of `State`.
+* Register a event listener on the `state` event (Java client convention) to listener to all state transistion events.
+The listener callback will be invoked with an instance of the `Event` class.

-For watcher event, client need to register the watcher function on specific methods.
+For watcher events, client need to register the watcher function on specific methods.
 There is no global watcher event listener support.